bonny/WordPress-Simple-History/readme.txt

 - Privacy logger is logging the creation and selection of privacy page again.
 It stopped worked because [a WordPress core file was renamed](https://core.trac.wordpress.org/ticket/43895).
 - Log when a groups is enabled, disabled, or deleted in Redirection plugin.

-For developers there are however some big changes:
+👩‍💻 For developers there are however some big changes:

 - The plugin now uses namespaces (and they are loaded using an autoloader).
 - The code has been changed to follow [WordPress coding standard](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).
 This means that for example all functions have been renamed from `myFunctionName()` to `my_function_name()`
-- Requiring PHP 7.4 makes code more modern is so many ways and makes development easier since we don't have to consider backwards compatibility.
+- PHP 7.4 is the minimum spported version.
+This makes code more modern in so many ways and makes development easier since we don't have to consider backwards compatibility.
+- Many more tests have has been added to minimize risk of bugs or fatal errors.

 Here is a more detailed changelog that probably most developers are interested in: